FelipeMello/dev-docker-image/README.md

 - **Maven 3.8.7**: Installed from Ubuntu 24.04 repositories.
 Used for Java project builds and dependency management.
 Version 3.8.7 is the latest available in Ubuntu 24.04 repos.
 - **Python 3.12**: Installed from Ubuntu repositories.
 If 3.12 is not available, the latest Python 3.x version will be installed.
 - **Python Packages**:
-  - **pyarrow** (>=18.0.0): Apache Arrow Python bindings - pip installs the latest version meeting this minimum requirement
+  - **pyarrow**: Apache Arrow Python bindings - latest version from PyPI
-  - **pandas** (>=2.2.0): Data analysis library - pip installs the latest version meeting this minimum requirement
+  - **pandas**: Data analysis library - latest version from PyPI
-  - **numpy** (>=2.0.0): Numerical computing - pip installs the latest version meeting this minimum requirement
+  - **numpy**: Numerical computing - latest version from PyPI
   - Note: Exact versions installed depend on what's available in PyPI at build time.
+The Dockerfile installs the latest available versions.
 Check with `pip3 show <package>` to see actual installed versions.
 - **PostgreSQL 16**: Installed from official PostgreSQL APT repository.
 If unavailable, the default PostgreSQL version from Ubuntu repos will be used.
 - **Node.js 22 LTS**: Installed from NodeSource repository.
 This is the current Long-Term Support version.
 - **Apache Arrow**: Installed globally for Node.js (^16.1.0) for cross-language data processing.
 Python version (pyarrow) is also included.